JAPANESE TRUK TARGET OF NAVY AIR/SEA ATTACK

 Location of Truk in Central Pacific

 Above: Truk (known today as Chuuk) was the key logistical and operational hub supporting Japan’s perimeter defenses in the Central and South Pacific.
-It lay between 625 and 675 miles/1,005 and 1086 km to the east of the Mariana Islands (Saipan, Tinian, and Guam), which the U.S. wrestled from Japanese control in mid-1944 and where the U.S. built bases for their B‑29 Superfortress long-range bombers that assaulted Japan’s major population and manufacturing centers in 1945.
+It lay between 625 and 675 miles/1,005 and 1086 kilometers to the east of the Mariana Islands (Saipan, Tinian, and Guam), which the U.S. wrestled from Japanese control in mid-1944 and where the U.S. built bases for their B‑29 Superfortress long-range bombers that assaulted Japan’s major population and manufacturing centers in 1945.

 Operation Hailstone: Navy torpedo bombers over Truk, February 1944Operation Hailstone: Douglas Dauntless dive bombers over Param Island